dzaja123/Dataflow-HW3-linear-regression-algorithm-Maxeler/README.md

 - A loop iterates over each element of the input vectors, and scalar multiplication is performed element-wise.
 The results are accumulated in the output variable, effectively computing the dot product of the two vectors.
 - Finally, the computed result is declared as an output port named 'output' with its associated type.

-## Execution Graph for a Mathematical Function
+## Execution Graph for a Scalar Multiplication
 This section provides an overview of the execution graph for a scalar multiplication within the MaxCompiler application.

 ### Execution Graph Overview